tenley8/Microsoft-Power-BI/Reseller Sales Analysis/README.md

 * [Interactive Dashboards](#Interactive-Dashboards)

 ## Project Overview
 In this project, I work for a bike equipment company and have been asked to analyze the sales data.
-I would need to compare monthly store sales against the calendar year, and I would need to select the reseller's business type which includes Specialty Bike Shop, Value Added Reseller and Warehouse.
+I was requred to compare monthly store sales against the calendar year, and I would need to select the reseller's business type which includes Specialty Bike Shop, Value Added Reseller and Warehouse.
 For this comparison I will create measures that only includes resellers who have been in business for at least a year at the time of the sales.
 To accomplish this I would create DAX measures to filter the data.